 Culture

-OPERA CAROLINA announces 2025-2026 Season
+OPERA CAROLINA announces 2025-2026 season

 The 2025-26 season kicks off on Sept.
 11.

-Expanding on its “Opera for All” theme, general director Dr. Shanté Williams and new artistic director/deputy general director Claudio Ferri are shaping the new season to merge tradition with innovation and celebrate diverse voices and stories in the opera world.
+Expanding on its “Opera for All” theme, general director Dr. Shanté Williams and new artistic director/deputy general director Claudio Ferri noted they are shaping the new season to merge tradition with innovation and celebrate diverse voices and stories in the opera world.

 “We’re excited to offer an amazing lineup of programming and events that spotlight not only what we’re bringing to the stage but also how Opera Carolina is connecting in the community,” Dr. Shanté Williams said.
-“Audiences can expect powerhouse performances, compelling stories and a lot of fun from notable voices from opera houses around the world alongside our group of impressive local talent and upcoming artists.”

 OPERA CAROLINA 2025-2026 SEASON